Chart Color Schemes

 The level of cultural diversity witnessed in Erskine Park was found to be above average when compared nationally for a number of language and cultural background related metrics

-Erskine Park's population showed higher cultural diversity compared to most local markets, with 26.5% born overseas and 23.5% speaking a language other than English at home.
-Christianity was the predominant religion in Erskine Park, making up 66.2%, slightly higher than Greater Sydney's 60.9%.
-The top three ancestry groups were Australian (24.1%), English (20.6%), and Other (14.5%).
+Erskine Park has a higher cultural diversity than most local markets, with 26.5% of its population born overseas and 23.5% speaking a language other than English at home.
+Christianity is the predominant religion in Erskine Park, making up 66.2% of its population, compared to 49.2% across Greater Sydney.
+The top three ancestry groups in Erskine Park are Australian (24.1%), English (20.6%), and Other (14.5%).

 Frequently Asked Questions - Diversity